 However, a 2013 report by The Daily Beast revealed that aspartame is also linked to weight gain, metabolic syndrome, diabetes, and heart disease.

 For the weight gain, the above-mentioned research said that aspartame can interfere with the body’s normal response with sugar.
 How?
 Aspartame tricks the body that you are not taking sugar even though you are.
 This will make the body think otherwise and will treat it differently.
-As a result, the body will fail to release proper hormones to control the sugar.
+As a result, the body will fail to release proper hormones to control it.

 Medical researcher Rebecca J. Brown published an article showing that artificial sweetener, which also includes aspartame, may trigger the secretion of glucagon-like peptide (GLP)-1 by the digestive tract.
-Thus, will curb up appetite and calorie intake.
+Thus, it will curb up appetite and calorie intake.

 The Daily Mail published an infographic showing that aspartame can encourage insulin production, thus, triggering fat storage.